Quantum verification of NP problems with single photons and linear optics

-We have demonstrated the quantum verification of the satisfiability problem with two unentangled quantum witnesses, using single photons and tunable optical circuits.
-By combining algorithmic designs and experimental realizations, we optimize the optical circuit and obtain high accuracies and scalability.
-The results highlight the advantage of photonic platforms in realizing the quantum verification algorithm.
-Bridging the linear optical experiments to the problem of NP verification, our work opens a new avenue in optical quantum computing, rendering the quantum verification machine an ideal regime suitable for future developments with photonic realization.
-With current advances in photonic technologies~\cite{OBrien2009,AspuruGuzik2012,Flamini_2018}, this scheme can be scaled to larger problem sizes.
-We anticipate this scheme can apply to more application-related problems and algorithms, the experimental studies of proof systems (QMA, QIP, MIP* etc) , as well as find applications in delegated and cloud quantum computing.
+We have demonstrated the quantum verification algorithm of the satisfiability problem with two unentangled quantum witnesses, using single photons and tunable optical circuits.
+By combining algorithmic designs and experimental realizations, we optimize the whole architecture of the optical circuit and realize faithful verification of instances with high accuracies and scalability.
+Our demonstration extends the capability of optical quantum computing into the significant computational model of proof verification.
+Scaling up the scheme, which requires large scale programmable linear-optical systems and precise control of experimental imperfections, is an appealing route towards quantum advantage.
+With current advances in photonic technologies~\cite{OBrien2009,AspuruGuzik2012,Flamini_2018,Wang2019}, we expect this scheme can be scaled to larger problem sizes in the near future.
+Among substantial prospects, we envision quantum verification machines can stimulate experimental studies of various proof systems (QMA, QAM, QIP, MIP* etc~\cite{10.5555/863284,892141,10.1007/978-3-540-24587-2_21,10.1145/2049697.2049704,Ji2020}), inspire future developments of verifier-based quantum algorithms, and find applications in cloud-based quantum computing~\cite{Barz2012,Reichardt2013,Barz2013,Fisher2014}.
+Our work opens a new avenue in the utility of photonic NISQ devices and adds a key ingredient to the investigation towards answering valuable questions on both computational complexity and quantum physics.